g0rbe/CEH/18_IoT_Hacking.md

+## Basic

 The Internet of things (IoT) is the network of devices, vehicles, and home appliances that contain electronics, software, actuators, and connectivity which allows these things to connect, interact and exchange data.

 IoT involves extending Internet connectivity beyond standard devices, such as desktops, laptops, smartphones and tablets, to any range of traditionally dumb or non-internet-enabled physical devices and everyday objects.

 Embedded with technology, these devices can communicate and interact over the Internet, and they can be remotely monitored and controlled.

-#### Main Components
+## Main Components

 1. Sensors
 2. Device
 3. Gateway
 4. Cloud

-#### IoT Architecture
+## IoT Architecture

 1. **Perception Layer** : sensors that gather information about the environment (heat sensor)
 2. **Transport Layer** : transfer the sensor data through network (Wi-Fi, Bluetooth, ...)
 3. **Processing Layer** : stores, processes, analyses data (cloud computing, big data, ...)
 4. **Application Layer** : delivering application specific services to the user
-5. **Business Layer** : manage the whole IoT system (business and profit modell, user's privacy)
+5. **Business Layer** : manage the whole IoT system (business and profit model, user's privacy)

 ## IoT Technologies

 - IoT uses IPv6 due to the limited number of IPv4 addresses

+### Wireless

 #### Short-Range Wireless Communication